eric-sofisoftwarellc/TiFlurry/ios/TiFlurry/documentation/index.md

 This is a Titanium iOS module for Flurry Analytics.
 There is a corresponding module for Android.

-The current build uses Flurry iPhone SDK v3.0.9.
+Version 1.0 of TiFlurry integrates:
+- Flurry Android SDK version 3.0.4
+- Flurry iOS SDK version 4.0.6

 ## Accessing the tiflurry Module